Descendants of Ibn Saud

-Abdulaziz bin Abdul Rahman Al Saud (1875–1953), the founder and first king of Saudi Arabia, also called Ibn Saud, was very young when he first got married.
+Abdulaziz bin Abdul Rahman Al Saud (1875–1953), the founder and first king of Saudi Arabia, also called Ibn Saud, was young when he first married.
 However, his wife died shortly after their marriage.
 Ibn Saud remarried at eighteen and his firstborn child was Prince Turki I. He had 45 sons of whom 36 survived to adulthood and had children of their own.
 He also had many daughters.
 He is thought to have had 22 wives.

 Wives and their children

 This is a list of the first generation of offspring of Ibn Saud, of which there are 72, sorted by his numerous wives.
 Many of the sons of Ibn Saud served in prominent leadership positions in Saudi Arabia including all of the nation's monarchs since his death.
 Those who served as King are in bold.

 Wadha bint Muhammad Al Orair

 Wadha bint Muhammad Al Orair (died 4 May 1969) was the daughter of Muhammed and Abta Sardah.
 She belonged to the Bani Khalid tribe, which ruled Eastern Arabia for a long time and was the most powerful tribe in this region during the late 18th century.

 Some reports state she is from the Qahtan tribe.
 Wahda married Abdulaziz in Kuwait in 1896, and they had at least five children: Prince Turki, King Saud, Prince Khalid, Prince Abdullah and Princess Mounira.